pyenv/pyenv/README.md

 2. **Configure your shell's environment for Pyenv**

-   **Note:** The below instructions and code samples are intended for common shell setups.
+   **Note:** The below instructions for specific shells are designed for common shell setups.
-   If you have an uncommon setup and/or they don't work for you, use the guidance text and [Advanced Configuration](#advanced-configuration) section below to figure out what you need to do in your specific case.
+   If you have an uncommon setup and they don't work for you, use the guidance text and the [Advanced Configuration](#advanced-configuration) section below to figure out what you need to do in your specific case.

    **MacOS note:** If you installed Pyenv with Homebrew, you don't need